2024 CSA Program

 Full shares cost $795 and half shares cost $450.
 Both share options will provide families with a variety of fresh, locally grown produce at a great savings.
 If paying by check please make payable to Connors Farm Agritainment, LLC.

 Pick up day every Thursday from 10am to 6pm.
 Another person can pick up your share under your name if you are unable to make this time frame.
 Pick up is located at Connors Farm, 30 Valley Road, Danvers, MA.
 Shares must be picked up on Thursdays.
 We do not hold shares for the next day or the next week.

 CSA includes fruits, vegetables, herbs and more.

 A FULL CSA share typically feeds a large family of 4-5 people.

-A HALF CSA share typically fees a small family of 2-3 people.
+A HALF CSA share typically feeds a small family of 2-3 people.